 Method: I used a linear regression with robust standard errors using the Huber-White sandwich estimators with predictor age and outcome mean serum LDL.

 Inference: My regression estimated a linear relationship between age and mean serum LDL of -.090 mg/dl, this had a standard error of .233 mg/dl, a 95% confidence interval of -.547-.367 mg/dl, and a p-value testing a null hypothesis of no linear relationship of .698.
 Our results indicate that we cannot at the p=.05 level of significance (or any other meaningful level!) reject the null hypothesis that there is no linear relationship between age and mean serum LDL.

+Did not mention about study population (0.5)

+CI (1) = > -0.547 to 0.367

+Total: 1.5

 Suppose we wanted an estimate and CI for the difference in mean LDL across groups that differ by 5 years in age.
 What would you report?